pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 This battle is more or less lost, IMO; devs will keep following trends and optimizing for hypergrowth and engineering org size.
-There are real benefits to Docker and containers, and great use cases, but I worry that for many engineering teams, it makes it ever harder to know what a computer is doing;
-meanwhile, everything gets slower, [latencies increase][17], our devices draw more power, and we keep building datacenters optimizing for scaling cases we wish we had.
+There are real benefits to Docker and containers, and great use cases, but I worry that for many engineering teams, it makes it ever harder to know what a computer is ever actually doing; meanwhile, everything gets slower, [latencies increase][17], our devices draw more power, and we keep building datacenters optimizing for scaling cases we wish we had.

 ## Further reading